projectweekend/angular-skycons/README.md

 ~~~

 ## Use it
 This module creates a custom directive (tag) that you can use anywhere in your templates.
-This directive accepts three attributes:
+This directive has three attributes:

 * icon - This one is **required** since it defines which icon you want to display.
 Unlike the other two attributes, this one must be bound to a property of a controller.
 The accepted values for this attribute correspond to the values returned in the `icon` property of data point objects in the [Forecast.io API](https://developer.forecast.io/docs/v2).
 The possible options are: `clear-day`, `clear-night`, `rain`, `snow`, `sleet`, `wind`, `fog`, `cloudy`, `partly-cloudy-day`, or `partly-cloudy-night`.
 * color - This is optional.
 If the `color` attribute is not present, the default is `black`.